 Young Artist Program

-A central component of Scotia Festival of Music is its Young Artist Program, sponsored by Scotiabank, running from May 26 to June 9, 2019.
+A central component of Scotia Festival of Music is its Young Artist Program, sponsored by Scotiabank.
 A Young Artist at Scotia Festival of Music is immersed in a two-week study of the art of music making.

-Chosen by taped audition, advanced music students and young professionals from across North America and abroad work intensively with our guest artists, receiving chamber music coaching, masterclasses, lectures, orchestral and chamber performance opportunities, including the possibility of playing in the closing gala performance of Mahler's Symphony No. 4.
+Chosen by recorded audition, advanced music students and young professionals from across North America and abroad work intensively with our guest artists, receiving chamber music coaching, masterclasses, lectures, orchestral and chamber performance opportunities, including the possibility of playing in an orchestral gala performance.

 Please email email@example.com if you have any questions.